WilliamQLiu/williamqliu.github.io/_posts/2017-07-26-aws-redshift-spectrum-and-athena.md

 # Summary

-AWS Redshift vs AWS Athena
+AWS Redshift Spectrum vs AWS Athena

 **AWS Redshift Spectrum** allows you to run SQL queries against unstructured data in AWS S3.
 You can use open data formats like CSV, TSV, Parquet, Sequence, and